WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     :alt: gripper

 The :class:`Gripper` class is initialized with a URDF file that describes the geometry of the gripper.
-It can then be actuated using the :func:`Gripper.actuate` function which takes in an input between 0 and 1.
+It can then be actuated using the :func:`Gripper.actuate` function which takes in input between 0 and 1.
 0 corresponds to a closed gripper and 1 to an open gripper.
 This relative input is then mapped to the joint limits of the gripper.
 The lower limit corresponds to a closed gripper and the upper limit to an open gripper.
-A illustration using a two finger gripper can be found below:
+An illustration using a two-finger gripper can be found below:

 .. image:: images/finger_gripper.png
     :width: 80%